Helping you grow closer to God

 I have never met a person with faith who doesn’t love this book.
 And they’re in it when they feel like it, and they’re in it when they don’t feel like it.
 And it’s not some religious, check off a box, but it’s, God, I want to get to know You.
 You’ll never trust His character, or know His promises, unless this book, His Word, is a part of your daily habit.
 And so, there’s the calling to radical faith.

-What He’s going to teach them is, you don’t need a lot of faith.
+Jesus, now, will teach His disciples, “You don’t need much faith.”
 What you need is to clarify the objective of your faith.
 If you could ever see Jesus for who He is – how good, how kind, how powerful, how trustworthy, how loving, how much He wants for you – if you could ever see God for who He really is, you don’t need hardly any faith.
 It would be easy to do whatever He says.

 So, what we’re going to see is He is going to take the three disciples who will have the primary leadership roles in the Church after He leaves, and He’s going to give them a private moment with Him to clarify the object of their faith, who He really is.